starxa2/github_basics/README.md

 ADD - adds new or changed files in your working directory to the Git staging area. <br>
 git add <-filename->

+After doing ls -a, we should be having a .git file.
+If not then it is not a git repository

+git init (makes a folder a git repository)